dementalhead/Getting-rid-of-short-content/README.md

 I. Fast option:

-1.Delete TikTok
+1.Delete TikTok.

-2.Download my compiled modded version of Instagram and Revanced Youtube
+2.Download my compiled modded version of Instagram and Revanced Youtube.

-3.Go to youtube revanced settings and diasble shorts
+3.Go to youtube revanced settings and diasble shorts.

+II.
+Your custom mod for instagram

+Will be updated soon.